Simulating 2D lattice gauge theories on a qudit quantum computer: Realizing Controlled Rotations in Qudits

 Qudits with dimension $d = 2$ (i.e.\ \textit{qubits}) are encoded, such that $\ket{0} = S_{\nicefrac{1}{2}}(m = -1/2)$ and $\ket{1} = D_{\nicefrac{5}{2}}(m = -1/2)$ as shown in Fig.~\ref{fig:exp_ca40_scheme}.
 For $d > 2$ only the $D_{\nicefrac{5}{2}}$ manifold of $^{40}\mathrm{Ca}^+$ is used for encoding the qudit, while the $S_{1/2}$ ground states act as auxilliary levels $\ket{g}$, which are only populated during gate operations and readout.

 Mixed-dimensional qudit-qudit interactions are engineered by controllably coupling qudits to a single phonon mode, effectively, using an Anti-Jaynes-Cummings Hamiltonian described by

 on the $j$-th ion with Rabi frequency $\Omega_j$.
-Here, $\hat{a}^\dagger\sigma^+_j$ excites the qudit from the (auxilliary) ground state $\ket{g}$ from the $S_{\nicefrac{1}{2}}$ manifold to a state $\ket{k}$ the $D_{\nicefrac{5}{2}}$ manifold, while injecting a phonon into the motional mode.
+Here, $\hat{a}^\dagger\hat{\sigma}^+_j$ excites the qudit from the (auxilliary) ground state $\ket{g}$ from the $S_{\nicefrac{1}{2}}$ manifold to a state $\ket{k}$ in the $D_{\nicefrac{5}{2}}$ manifold, simultaneously injecting a phonon into the motional mode; $\hat{a}\hat{\sigma}^{-}_j$ has the opposite effect.
 In our setup, we realize this interaction by driving controlled laser pulses $B(\theta, \phi)$ tuned to the first (\textit{blue}) sideband (BSB) of the axial center-of-mass (COM) motional mode.
 This mode is favorable due to the homogenous coupling for all ions in the string and the reduced calibration effort, as all laser pulses have close to identical parameters for all qudits.

-Envisioned to realize the Cirac-Zoller controlled-NOT (CNOT) quantum gate in trapped ions \cite{Cirac1995}, this approach is well suited to implement mixed-dimensional controlled rotations (C-ROTs) in qudits as shown in Fig.~\ref{fig:exp_crot_sequence}.
-Here, we consider a two-level subspace of a qudit, described by the states $\ket{0}$ and $\ket{1}$, which can be coupled to the motional mode $\ket{n}$ via an auxiliary ground state $\ket{\mathrm{aux}.}$.
-We bring the control state -- here $\ket{1}$ -- of the \emph{control} qudit to $\ket{\mathrm{aux.}}$ via a resonant interaction, before bringing it back to the original state and exciting the motion by a $\pi$-pulse $B(\pi, 0)$ on the BSB, entangling the system with the COM mode.
+Envisioned to realize the Cirac-Zoller controlled-NOT (CNOT) quantum gate in trapped ions \cite{Cirac1995}, sequences of local $B(\theta,\phi)$ pulses are well suited to implement mixed-dimensional controlled rotations (C-ROTs) in qudits as shown in Fig.~\ref{fig:exp_crot_sequence}.
+Here, we consider a two-level subspace of a qudit, described by the states $\ket{0}$ and $\ket{1}$, which can be coupled to the motional mode $\ket{n}$ via the auxiliary ground state $\ket{g}$.
+Conditioned on the control state -- here $\ket{1}$ -- the \emph{control} qudit is entangled with the motion by the interaction in Eq.~\eqref{eq:AJC_hamiltonian}, creating a phonon as indicated by the upward triangle in Fig.~\ref{fig:exp_crot_sequence}.
+To test the control state, a resonant $\pi$-pulse transfers the population in $\ket{1}$ to $\ket{g}$, before a second $\pi$-pulse on the blue sideband is applied.
 It is evident that this operation has no effect if the \emph{control qudit} is initially not in the state $\ket{1}$.
-On the \emph{target} qudit, we apply a sequence of three sideband pulses, namely
+On the \emph{target} qudit, we apply a sequence of three sideband pulses (blue boxes), namely

-where the superscripts indicate the respective coupling between the state $\ket{\mathrm{aux.}}$ and the states $\ket{0},\ket{1}$.
+where the superscripts indicate the respective coupling between the state $\ket{g}$ and the states $\ket{0},\ket{1}$.
 Crucially, these operations affect the \emph{target} qudit only if the phonon mode is excited.
-In the final step, the initial operations on the \emph{control} qudit are applied in reversed order, disentangling the \emph{control} qudit from the COM mode and restoring their initial states.
+In the final step, the operations on the \emph{control} qudit are applied in reverse order, disentangling the \emph{control} qudit from the COM mode, annihilating a phonon depicted by the downward facing triangle.